Why To Choose Quality Over Quantity In Software Testing?

 - In order to enhance poor communication skills, I insist them to loop and an internal call with developers.
 This helps to boost their confidence and understanding regarding the inbound and outbound process flow of the web application.
 Aiding quality for continuous testing and software testing metrics.

 - Fear of rejection always victimize freshers or young software testers.
 This can be easily dealt with cooperative management.
-I make sure to never criticise them on their mistakes, I rather provide them a suggestion on how they could do better testing of the web application or product.
+I make sure to never criticize them on their mistakes, I rather provide them a suggestion on how they could do better testing of the web application or product.
 This way I make sure to get rid of any obstacle that holds my software testers from finding bugs.

-- In order to keep the spirits high I make sure to conduct award/gift ceremonies on either monthly or quarterly basis for recognizing the phenomenal effort.
+- In order to keep the spirits high I make sure to conduct award/gift ceremonies on either a monthly or quarterly basis for recognizing the phenomenal effort.
 Doing so, I have testers become more competent among each other, in a healthy manner of course.

 - I believe Shift-left testing helps to boost the product quality.
 Incorporating Shift-left testing with continuous testing could do wonders in terms of time, resources and money.
 I encourage young software testers to be a part of Shift-left testing too.
 This helps them to understand test scenarios right from the client requirement gathering phase.
 Good understanding of SRS document helps them to stick to quality in terms of software testing metrics.